Growth Hacking & Gamification: 3 Killer Examples

-There’s a lot of hype surrounding gamification these days.
+There’s a lot of hype surrounding gamification and growth hacking these days.

 However, it almost seems like it should be used to engage existing users instead of acquiring and engaging new ones.